jeremenichelli/jeremias.codes/src/posts/2025-01-07-a-bit-of-a-change.md

 ---
 title: A bit of a change
-excerpt: I generally don't do "new job" posts, so this might be the first one.
-The main reason is, after more than a decade in front-end development positions, I am going to switch to another thing.
+excerpt: I believe this is the first time I write a post about a job update.
+The reason is, after more than a decade in front-end development positions, I am going to switch to another thing.
 ---

 It's not a radical change.
 I am not starting a new career as a music producer, a barista or an interior designer (for now), I am still going to be very much around tech and web communities.